Readify/madskillz/Engineering.md

 - I realise that there are many tools that can solve a given problem and each have their own pros and cons.
 - I can adapt to a given situation and can learn and implement new technologies with very short notice.

-#### I am maturing as a thought leader in technology and architecture
+#### I am emerging as a thought leader in technology and architecture
 - I have a wide understanding of software development technology and practices, backed by extensive practical experience.
 - I am confident making architectural decisions taking concerns like infrastructure, identity management, security, scalability, performance, concurrency and maintainability into consideration.
 - I am comfortable with transparently assessing risk, making recommendations, escalating appropriately and dealing with the consequences along the way.